Mini-Sylar/Server-Client-ChatApp/README.md

 ```

 ## Notes
-Server is connected to your localhost, it can be configured to use any ip address you want by changing the values in HOST and PORT
+Server is connected to your localhost, it can be configured to use any ip address you want by changing the values in HOST and PORT.

 ## Screenshots
 <div>